AnjanaR6125/AnjanaR6125/README.md

 - 👋 Hi, I’m @AnjanaR6125
-- 👀 I’m interested in software engineering, ethical hacking and data science.
+- 👀 I’m interested in software engineering and machine learning.
-- 🌱 I’m NIMCET'23 aspirant.
 - 💞️ I’m looking to collaborate on innovative projects.

 <!---